 The last Nivea product I have bought was around 4 years ago.
 Till then I was under the impression that Nivea was.
 However, when I checked again I found out that PETA has started listing Beiersdorf (Nivea’s parent company) as tested on animals.
 Usually, PETA specifies whether some child brands test also on animals or not.
-However, in the case of Beiersdorf, they did not.
+However, in the case of Beiersdorf, they did not at first.
 So I assumed that all Beiersdorf brands are considered as not cruelty-free.
-As they say, better safe than sorry.

 Does Nivea test on animals?